-If you start seeing rainbow-coloured soot billowing the capital – nobody’s burning a big pile of My Little Ponys, don't worry.
-It’ll just be hundreds of people chucking powdered paint at each other.
+If you start seeing rainbow-coloured soot billowing over the capital – nobody’s burning a big pile of My Little Ponys, don't worry.
+A bunch of annual Holi festival London celebrations are on the horizon, alongwith hundreds of people chucking powdered paint at each other.

-The roots of this increasingly popular Technicolor pastime lie in the Hindu festival of Holi – an annual celebration held on the first day of spring (on Friday March 6 in 2015).
+The roots of this Technicolor pastime lie in the Hindu festival of Holi – an annual celebration held on the first day of spring (Thu March 24 2016).
 People of all ages and castes take to the streets to throw coloured water and a powdery paint known as gulal.
-Though these London events are often removed from the religious aspects of Holi, the same air of convivial fun and abandon are at their heart.
+Though these London events are often removed from the religious aspects of Holi, the same air of convivial fun are at their heart.
 Gulal is non-toxic, water-soluble and available to buy in bags at each event.
 Wearing white is recommended for the best visual effect, but avoid anything too precious – clothes can still get a little stained (the same goes for cameras and smartphones too).

 We can't help but imagine that having powdered paint showering over you as you take on a five-kilometre run must make things a lot slower, but for this particular race that simply doesn't matter.
 Participants in 'the happiest 5k on the planet' aren't expected to break any world records, because having a brilliant time is way higher on the agenda.Read more